excitedmuck/starter-academic/content/post/what-happens-when-you-goof-up/index.md

 \- Becoming a PhD Student in AI and ML applied to Climate Science.

-\- Turning my house into a Airbnb for extra cash.

 \- Reading a book every 4 days.

 \- Creating friendships with people who would be happy to be saying goodbye to me on my death bed.